Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner and “alpha male”

 It’s lastly right here!
 Love Island is again with its very first winter version, with 12 singletons heading to the model new villa in South Africa.

-One of many Love Island 2020 contestants set to jet to South Africa is Ollie Williams – who comes from Cornwall and has a declare to an aristocratic title.
+One of many Love Island 2020 contestants on the preliminary lineup was Ollie Williams – however the land proprietor and inheritor has since made a swift exit…

 Age: 23